By Paul Taylor

 And it also explains the genetic connection:

-On the next page, I’ll show you two basic skull shapes – one that will develop skull expansion and hair loss, and one that will not.
+On the next page, I’ll show you two basic skull shapes – one that will develop skull expansion and hair loss, and one that won't.
 I’ll also explain exactly how the skull expansion process causes this type of hair loss to develop.

 This is page 1 of 6.